 - Being recognized for doing a good job.

 Positive reinforcement motivates people, so reward those who get it right with the proper credit.
-Highlight their achievements with a success story detailing their actions.
+Highlight their brand compliance achievements with a success story detailing their actions.
 This will make them feel appreciated and valued, and it can serve as a blueprint for others to follow.

 “Establish a compliance team that regularly checks to make sure things are done the way they’re supposed to be done,” says Nate Masterson, marketing manager for Maple Holistics, a health and beauty franchise headquartered in Farmingdale, NJ.
 “When branches are failing to meet standards, implement a plan of action to get them back on track.”

 The perfect place to do this is a brand marketing center.
-This web-based marketing hub allows you and your team to customize your marketing materials while also maintaining the integrity and consistency of your brand.
+This web-based marketing hub allows you and your team to customize your marketing materials and online identity while also maintaining the integrity and consistency of your brand.
 BlueSky ETO’s brand management software is the ideal “engineered to order” solution, because each brand is unique.
 Get a behind-the-scenes look at its capabilities with a free software demo or schedule a free consultation today.

 Get Feedback on What’s Working